Wissididom/poke-guesser-bot/README.md

 ## Setup Discord Bot

-This step is important if you haven't done this before.
-Before you can use this repo, you need to login to the Discord Developer Portal and create a bot, then add the bot into the correct server.
-Follow the instructions below:
+In order to use Poke-guesser-bot, you need to setup a discord bot first using the Discord Developer Portal.

 1. Login to the Discord Developer portal and create a bot using [these instructions](https://discordjs.guide/preparations/setting-up-a-bot-application.html#keeping-your-token-safe).